-Whether a wedding cake is the least of your worries or high on the "must-obsess-over" list, our insider’s guide to getting to the perfect cake has got you covered.
+Whether a wedding cake is the least of your worries or high on the "must-obsess-over" list, our guide to getting the perfect cake has got you covered.
 From budgeting to picking out your flavors, we're going to answer all of your questions—before you even have any.

 1. Choose a cake after making your major wedding style decisions.

-You'll want a cake that's compatible with the look of your venue, the season, your wedding gown, the flower arrangements or the menu.
+You'll want a cake that's compatible with the look of your venue, the season, your wedding gown, the flower arrangements and the menu.
 Arrive at your cake consultation prepared—you don't need to have a complete sketch in hand, but knowledge of basic terms will make it easier on everyone.
 And if you're looking for a custom design, bring along inspiration, like a swatch of lace from your dress or a picture of your wedding china.